live-codes/livecodes/docs/docs/languages/vue.md

 ### Module Imports

-Modules can be imported as described in the section about [module resolution](../features/module-resolution.md), including bare module imports and importing from different CDNs.
+npm modules can be imported as described in the section about [module resolution](../features/module-resolution.md), including bare module imports and importing from different CDNs.
 Stylesheets imported in the `script` block are added as `<link rel="stylesheet">` tags in the page `head`.

 Example: